 - Desire to protect the perpetrator

-However, sexual abuse, like other types of abuse, can have adverse effects on the health and welfare of the elder victim.
+However, sexual abuse, like other types of abuse, can have adverse effects on the health and welfare of the elderly victim.
 Long-term effects of sexual abuse include:

 - Post-traumatic stress disorders